elixir-ecto/postgrex/README.md

 query("select nextval($1::text::regclass)", ["some_sequence"])

 # Determine the oid once and store it for later usage.
 This is the most efficient way, since
-# Postgres only has to perform the lookup once.
+# PostgreSQL only has to perform the lookup once.
 Client libraries using the text protocol do not
 # support this.
 %{rows: [{sequence_oid}]} = query("select $1::text::regclass", ["some_sequence"])
 query("select nextval($1)", [sequence_oid])